beaurancourt/blog/markdown/rewriting-isfjall.md

 ponies.
 Let's go with 17; it's in line with the work from the Nordlond Bestiary.

-The cash is a substitue for the vatnvikur from the original text.
+The cash is a substitute for the vatnvikur from the original text.
 Dungeon Fantasy 16: Wilderness Adventures says on page 43 about water:

-> Since it isn’t fun to keep track of every drop of water the party has, assume
+> Since it is not fun to keep track of every drop of water the party has, assume
 > that each meal carried or found comes with sufficient water to meet survival
 > needs.
 Thus, stopping to for- age finds extra water in proportion to meals;
 > e.g., if the group forages 40 meals, or about 13 man-days of food, they also
 > stockpile 13 man-days of water.

 I totally agree.
-We're travelling through places with ample freshwater, and ample snow to be melted; we don't need to lug (extremely heavy) water from town to dungeon like this is a desert.
+We're traveling through places with ample freshwater, and ample snow to be melted; we don't need to lug (extremely heavy) water from town to dungeon like this is a desert.
 Feel free to tell your wizards and clerics they don't need *Create Water* if they took it.
-Just not worth worrying about imo.
+Just not worth worrying about in my opinion.

 Geirolf does **not** hand over the sword.
 (More about this later).